bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 Let's start by using Smalt.
 The first step of mapping, is indexing the genome.
 This will make it easier to search the genome for positions where the reads map.
-Make sure to activate the Mapping environment: `mamba activate Mapping` before running the commands.
+Make sure to activate the Mapping environment: `conda activate Mapping` before running the commands.

 ```
 smalt index -k 15 -s 8 TAIR_smalt.index TAIR.fasta